 How to Start Content Marketing

-Creating an effective content marketing strategy for construction products is a complex process and needs to be properly planned and resourced.
+Creating an effective content marketing strategy for construction products is a complex process.
+It needs to be properly planned and resourced.
 Here are a few pointers on how to get started.

-If you don't understand who your ideal customers are, what their interests are and their challenges, then you cannot produce content that they are going to find interesting and useful.
-Before you start, draw up Buyer Personas and interview your existing customers to understand what sort of information they will find of help.
+Suppose you don't understand who your ideal customers are, what their interests are and their challenges.
+In that case, you cannot produce content that they are going to find interesting and valuable.
+Before you start, draw up Buyer Personas and interview your existing customers to understand what information they will find of help.

 Your Buyer Personas need to be regularly reviewed and updated to ensure that your content is still relevant to them.

-Now you know what sort of content your ideal customer would find useful, it's time to check your existing content to see how well that fits those needs.
+Now you know what sort of content your ideal customer would find helpful, it's time to check your existing content to see how well that fits those needs.

-Collate everything that you have, online, hard copy, sales aids, etc and assess it.
+Collate everything you have, online, hard copy, sales aids, etc and assess it.

-Some will be obsolete, some will need a refresh and others will fit well with minor modification.
+Some will be obsolete; some will need a refresh, and others will fit well with minor modifications.

-Once you know what you have, carry out a gap analysis to see what sort of information is missing.
+Once you know what you have, carry out a gap analysis to see what information is missing.
 These gaps should form the basis of your content production plan.